NAS QNAP NVR-101 RAID Arrays: Understanding and Recovering from Mechanical and Logical Failures

 Overall, CDP mechanisms provide a comprehensive and continuous backup solution that significantly reduces the potential for data loss on NAS QNAP NVR-101 devices.

-Although NAS NVR-101 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS NVR-101 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view